richardburleigh/SRN-Deblur/README.md

 `--output_path`: path for storing list frames of output video - default='./testing_res'<br/>
 You need remove all image of `input_path` and `output_path` to store list frames of video before running test with video

+If you have a GPU, please include `--gpu` argument, and add your gpu id to your command.
+Otherwise, use `--gpu=-1` for CPU.

 ```bash
 rm -f testing_set/* && rm -f testing_res/* && python run_model.py --gpu=0 --phase=testVideo --model=color --video_filepath_input=./blur.mp4
 ```